 So much of your identity is created by your job.
 If you have an employment law issue, you are burdened with stress and confused about what the future will bring.
 We understand your concerns and the emotions you feel.
 Let us help you move through this and get the desired outcome.

-Contact experienced Rochester employment lawyer Michelle Cimino for a free phone consultation today.
+Contact experienced Rochester employment lawyer Michelle Cimino for a confidential phone consultation today.
 All calls are confidential.

 Employment Discrimination in New York